ayomidekappo12/AirBnB_clone/README.md

-# AirBnB clone - The console project
+# AirBnB clone - The Console Project

+Welcome to the AirBnB Clone Project!

+## Command Interpreter to manage application objects

 <p align="center">This project acknowledges the ALX SE programme and contributors.</p>